ramparvathaneni1/todo-express-api-testing-with-supertest/README.md

      });
    });
    ```
 1. Be sure to test this out in Postman with the provided collection of queries.
-First, delete a todo then get all todos to confirm it's been deleted.
+First, delete a todo item then get all todos to confirm it's been deleted.

 ![](./assets/postman-delete-todo.png)

-## UPDATE TODO
+## UPDATE TODO ITEM (PUT)

 1. In `index.js`, you can add this code below the previous route. _Take a minute to consider what this code is doing._